 My current challenges:

-Professionally: Post-graduate studies in Biodynamic Osteopathy (Paediatric and adults).
-I am currently in my 6th year of the 9 year study.
+Post-graduate studies in Biodynamic Osteopathy (Paediatric and adults).
+I am currently in my 7th year of the 9-year study.

-Please note: All practitioners have regular Police Checks.
-The most recent in December 2018.
+All practitioners have regular Police Checks.
+Most recent in June 2022.